Add some tropical flavor to your salad with coconut breaded chicken tenders and an apricot honey mustard vinaigrette.

 - 10 chicken tenderloins

 - Whisk all vinaigrette ingredients; refrigerate until ready to use.

 - Preheat the oven to 400 degrees.
 Line a baking sheet with parchment paper.

 - Lightly beat the egg in a medium bowl; set aside.
 Mix the coconut, flour, garlic powder, salt and pepper in a shallow bowl.

 - Working with one chicken breast at a time, dip the chicken in the bowl with the beaten egg and then coat with the coconut mixture.
 Place on the baking sheet.
 Once all chicken breasts are coated and on the baking sheet, evenly drizzle with the melted butter.
-Bake for 30 to 40 minutes, flipping once halfway.
+Bake for 30-40 minutes, flipping once halfway.

-- Place baby greens on each plate.
+- Divide baby greens onto 2-3 plates.
 Divide carrots and tomato evenly between each plate.
 When chicken is ready slice on the diagonal and place on top of greens.
-Top with Vinagrette.
+Top with vinagrette.

 Source: Vinagrette adapted slightly from Skinny Taste, Chicken from Pennies on a Platter